PM Reviews Task Management System For SOEs Privatization Process - UrduPoint

 PM Reviews Task Management System For SOE's Privatization Process

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Feb, 2025) Prime Minister Muhammad Nawaz Sharif on Thursday chaired a review meeting on the task management system established for the privatization process of the state-owned enterprises (SOEs) and its monitoring.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Feb, 2025) Prime Minister Muhammad Shehbaz Sharif on Monday chaired a review meeting on the task management system established for the privatization process of the state-owned enterprises (SOEs) and its monitoring.

 The prime minister while chairing the review meeting here at the Prime Minister's Office underlined that privatization of state-owned enterprises was part of the government's Uraan Pakistan economic reform and transformation initiative, a Prime Minister's Office news release said.